The Best Definition of Gossip

 • Forgiving (v.
 32)

 How do we learn to communicate this way?
-We must repent of harmful speech and put on love which edifies, builds up, and does not tear down others.
+We must repent of harmful speech and put on love that edifies, builds up, and does not tear down others.
 In short, we must put off Self, and put on Christ.
 We must put off pride and put on humility.

 Last month, as part of our commitment to personal growth in sanctification and shepherding, our team of elders began reading through Resisting Gossip: Winning the War of the Wagging Tongue.
 How about reading it along with us?
 In the coming months, I’ll post thoughts from time to time.